mimijanny/Volunteer.ng/README.md

 <header>, <section>, <aside>, <footer>.
 These are semantic HTML5 tags used to mark separate sections of a page.
 Do NOT use the generic <div> tag where any of these would be more appropriate.

 ### JavaScript
+**Golden Rule:** Do not use abbreviations when naming elements.
+This introduces confusion as other team members may struggle to figure out what it represents.
+For example, use "let navButton" instead of "let navBtn".
+It may be longer to type, but it makes your code more readable and saves the team headache.
+Be very generous with comments.

 Write clean code.
 Make things modular.
 Keep external libraries to minimum to avoid making the app bloated.
 Further guidelines to be included as the project progresses.